grafana/grafana/contribute/style-guides/documentation-style-guide.md

 **Incorrect:** Node Exporter, node exporter, Windows Exporter, Windows exporter, windows exporter.

 ### MS SQL Server
 Always use "MS SQL" when referring to MS SQL Server application.
-Do not use "MSSQL", you may see this incorrect usage in some of our UI.
+Do not use "MSSQL", you may see this incorrect usage in the UI.